codephillip/adidastest-docs-repo/docs/index.rst

 Introduction
 ============

-This is the adidas backend challenge
+This is the adidas backend challenge.

+All in all, all the three services; public, email and subscription were created successfully.
+Evenmore, kubernetes configurations files were created ``infra/k8s`` and CI/CD was also implemented

 Setup pages